The following books have not been assigned a Lexile Measure number but still may be of interest to ESL students.

-The library call number (example: 813.54 ALEXIE) is shown after the book title.
-The call number will indicate where to find the book in the library.
+To find a book in the library, look for the library call number (example: 813.54 BLUME) shown after the book title.
+Books are arranged in the library by call number and then by author last name.
 Ask a librarian if you need help locating a book.

 A poor girl overcomes temptation and succeeds in life.
 It happens when she befriends a rich girl whose father offers to pay her college tuition.
 It is not easy, the rich one, now turned playgirl, tempting her away from studies with boys.